 laura has impacted thousands of lives through individual coaching, public speaking at places like Harvard University, and teaching as an adjunct faculty at American University.
 Her work has influenced audiences of teachers, corporate teams, and CEOs and has produced a strong track record of transforming culture, connection, courage, and inclusivity.

 laura is the host and creator of popular 5-star podcast “How to Make Love.”
-She lives on unneeded Monacan land now called Charlottesville, Virginia — where she was born and raised — and where she enjoys eating her way through town, tending her garden, and drinking local beer.
+She lives on unceded Monacan land now called Charlottesville, Virginia — where she was born and raised — and where she enjoys eating her way through town, tending her garden, and drinking local beer.